 You can’t deduct costs if you’ve already done so against profits for income tax, or for the cost of mining activities (like equipment or electricity).

 It’s also important to get to grips with HMRC’s ‘pooling’ concept.
-While HMRC says that this ultimately makes for easier capital gains tax calculations, it can be a complex topic.
+While HMRC says that this ultimately makes it easier to work out what tax on cryptocurrency to pay, it can be a complex topic.

 When working out your gain, you group each type of token into a pool, which is also what you need to do for regular investments in a single company.